Embird Embroidery Software

 E

-Splitter control to adjust the proportion of the left and right sides of the window.
+Splitter control used to adjust the relative proportions of the left and right window panes.

 F

-Pop-up button with a menu for managing parameters.
-Use this menu to store the current values as new defaults or to hold them for newly created objects.
-Default values are preserved even if you quit Studio.
-On the other hand, holding parameters for new objects applies only to the current working session.
+Pop-up button providing a management menu.
+Use this to save current values as new defaults or to "hold" them for future objects.
+Default values persist after quitting Studio, whereas held parameters apply only to the current session.

 Sections